The 6 Best Sprint Workouts For Beginners

-But sprinting isn’t just for sprinters.
-When done correctly and carefully, sprinting can be a helpful workout for runners like you and me, improving our running economy, form, cadence, and speed.
+But sprint interval training isn’t just for sprinters.
+When done correctly and carefully, sprinting workout routines can be a helpful workout for runners like you and me, improving our running economy, form, cadence, and speed.

-If you haven’t worked spriting into your training program before, stay tuned for our best sprint workouts for beginners and a step-by-step guide on how to safely pop one of these workouts in every now and again.
+If you haven’t worked sprinting into your training program before, stay tuned for our best sprint workouts for beginners and a step-by-step guide on how to safely pop these workouts into your training schedule to improve your athletic performance.

 A runner doing sprint workouts for beginners.